Skip to main content

 Physical activity is a potent hormonal modulator.
 Different forms of exercise create distinct physiological environments that influence both hormone levels and receptor sensitivity.

 Resistance Training Lifting heavy weights creates a significant, albeit acute, surge in testosterone.
-This shifts the favorably.
+This shifts the testosterone-to-estrogen ratio favorably.
 Over time, building more muscle mass and reducing body fat percentage permanently lowers baseline aromatase activity, leading to sustained improvements in your hormonal profile.

 Aerobic Exercise Consistent moderate-intensity aerobic exercise, like jogging or cycling, improves insulin sensitivity and cardiovascular health.
 This form of activity is highly effective at reducing visceral fat, the metabolically active fat that is a primary site of aromatase activity.
 Studies show long-term aerobic exercise can increase levels of sex hormone-binding globulin (SHBG), a protein that binds to hormones in the blood, affecting their availability to tissues.